babelroom/LinPhoneGap/README.md

 =========
 In order to use this plugin you will need to download and build the linphone iOS libraries and then add them to your phonegap project.
 This is a challenging task.
 Start at linphone.org

+This is a preliminary implementation refactored from a larger project.
+Useful as a reference or starting point for your own plugin.
+YMMV.

 Simple Usage
 =====